 Developer Workflow

-To participate in the OpenSn development, you will need to fork the upstream repo on GitHub.
-Go to OpenSn repo on GitHub and create your personal fork.
+To participate in the OpenSn development, you will need to fork the upstream repository on GitHub.
+Visit the OpenSn repo on GitHub and create your personal fork.

-Then, clone the fork to the machine where you will be developing:
+Then, clone the fork onto the machine where you will be developing:

 $ git clone git@github.com:<username>/opensn.git